 Attendance.
 While sickness and unexpected emergencies arise from time to time, regular absence will hurt your grade.
-I routinely evaluate participation via graded inclass activities.
+I routinely evaluate participation via graded in-class activities.
 For example, you may be required to upload materials to Carmen or take a poll with TopHat.
+That said, please do not attend class if you are feeling sick.
+As important as the in-person experience is to your learning, it isn't worth spreading an illness to your classmates.

-That said, given the continued high prevalence of COVID, including breakthrough cases among vaccinated individuals, students should not attend class if they are feeling sick.
-It is very important that individuals avoid spreading the virus to others.
+If you are unable to attend class via either modality because you are sick, don't panic!
 Most students should be able to complete a successful semester despite illness-induced absence.
 If you are absent due to illness, including but not limited to COVID, I will provide you a reasonable opportunity to make up missed work.
 You do not need to provide a physician's document of illness, but you should advise me via email as soon as you are safely able to do so.